RAGWire Architecture and Setup

 Configuration-Driven Design

 Every pipeline setting lives in a single config.yaml.
-Switching providers, changing retrieval strategies, or moving from local Qdrant to Qdrant Cloud requires editing only this file — no code changes.
+Switching providers, changing retrieval strategies, or moving from local Qdrant to Qdrant Cloud means editing only this file.
+There are no code changes.

 Installation